 There are different types of monologues that you can choose from.
 An understanding of the types of monologues helps you better craft it.

 It is a monologue that’s used in drama and was used extensively in theatre in the 16th, 17th, and 18th centuries.
-The character expresses his/her feelings in the speech while other characters stay silent.
+The character expresses his/her feelings in the speech while other characters and actors stay silent.

-It is a monologue that’s used in both fiction and nonfiction where a protagonist expresses his/her thoughts and mindset.
+It is a monologue that’s used in both fiction and nonfiction stories where a protagonist expresses his/her thoughts and mindset.
 It depicts the thoughts (and feelings) that a character is going through.

 It is a poem that’s written as a speech.
 You’ll find dramatic monologues in Robert Browning’s poems such as My Last Duchess.
 It is also used in novels where a character expresses his/her views and psychological viewpoint to the readers.